elsyifa/Classification-Pyspark/README.md

 # Classification-Pyspark
 This repository of classification template using pyspark.

-In this part, I tried to make a template of classification in machine learning using pyspark.
-I will try to explain step by step from load data, data cleansing and making prediction.
+I tried to make a template of classification in machine learning using pyspark.
+I will try to explain step by step from load data, data cleansing and making a prediction.
 I created some functions in pyspark to make an automatization, so users just need to update or replace the dataset.

 To test my template, I used data Home_Quote_Conversion from Kaggle https://www.kaggle.com/c/homesite-quote-conversion.
 This dataset represent the activity who are interested in buying policies from Homesite.
 QuoteConversion_Flag indicates whether the customer purchased a policy and the task is to predict QuoteConversion_Flag for each QuoteNumber in the test set.